Automated Glue / Adhesive Dispensing Systems

 Adhesive Bonding Instead Of Welding Or Bolting

-Adhesive bonding involves the use of adhesive to form a material bond between two or more assembly parts.
-In addition to regular adhesive bonding applications, hybrid processes, in which the adhesive bond includes another function such as sealing or heat dissipation, are gaining importance.
-Traditional joining methods such as welding or bolting are progressively being replaced in industrial applications by efficient adhesive bonding processes, since these processes provide a number of advantages such as part weight reduction or simplified parts handling.
+Adhesive bonding involves the use of adhesive, like glue, to form a material bond between two or more assembly parts.
+In addition to regular applications, hybrid processes, in which the adhesive bond includes another function such as sealing or heat dissipation, are gaining importance.
+Traditional joining methods such as welding or bolting are progressively being replaced in industrial applications by efficient automatic adhesive bonding processes, since these processes provide a number of advantages such as part weight reduction or simplified parts handling.

-An adhesive process essentially consists of two work steps: applying the adhesive and then fitting the parts together (such as a cover and housing).
+Adhesive dispensing systems essentially execute two automated work steps: applying the adhesive and then fitting the parts together (such as a cover and housing).
 In industrial applications, the adhesive points or lines frequently have to be placed at precisely defined locations on or inside the assembly part.
-For this reason, non-flowing high-viscosity 1K or 2K adhesives based on polyurethane, silicone, or epoxy are commonly used.
+For this reason, non-flowing high-viscosity 1C or 2C adhesives based on polyurethane, silicone, or epoxy are commonly used.
 However, depending on the application and which bonding properties are required, low-viscosity adhesives and materials can also be selected.

 Adhesive bonding instead of welding: numerous advantages through non-destructive bonding

-Established joining methods such as bolting, welding and riveting have increasingly been supplemented by efficient adhesive bonding processes in recent years.
-They have even been eliminated completely to a certain extent, with the catch phrase "adhesive bonding instead of welding" or "adhesive bonding instead of bolting".
+Established joining methods such as bolting, welding and riveting have increasingly been supplemented by efficient bonding processes using adhesives in recent years.
+They have even been eliminated completely to a certain extent, with the catch phrase "adhesive bonding instead of welding or bolting".
 This change is for a good reason: Adhesives can be used to join parts without negatively impacting or even damaging them like riveting or welding can.
-In light of this, adhesive bonding is often described as the "joining technology of the 21st century".
+In light of this, it is often described as the "joining technology of the 21st century".

 Confidently mastering complex adhesive bonding processes

-The complexity of adhesive bonding processes is frequently underestimated.
+The complexity of these processes is frequently underestimated.
 To make sure that effective, lasting adhesive bonds can be achieved – particularly for safety-related applications – in addition to purely material application and the subsequent joining process, the upstream and downstream process steps also need to be taken into account.
-These include workpiece designs suitable for adhesive bonding, the application of suitable cleaning and pretreatment processes as well as appropriate curing processes, including attaching the parts to be joined.
-You can find the right system and process solutions for integrating adhesive bonding processes into a complex process environment here: Custom dispensing systems.
+These include workpiece designs suitable for the application, cleaning and pretreatment processes as well as appropriate curing processes, including attaching the parts to be joined.
+You can find the right dispensing machines and process solutions for integrating adhesive bonding processes into a complex process environment here: Custom dispensing systems.

 Different CNC-capable adhesive bonding, dispensing and potting cells from Scheugenpflug are available for the precise, repeatedly accurate application of an adhesive along the intended contour: